|

 ![]() |

-In May 2005, after having filed an application for an international patent, Trifac presents its brand new concept: the reliquary for a lock of hair.
-This first collection of 10 models perfectly fits within Trifac’s assortment of Funeral products, as much because of its quality, its diversity and the miniature dimensions of each model.
-In 2006 seven new models of reliquaries will be added to this constantly growing collection. |
+In May 2005, after having filed an application for an international patent, Michel Larbrisseau presents his brand new concept: the reliquary for a lock of hair.
+This first collection of 10 models perfectly fits within Trifac's assortment of Funeral products, as much because of its quality, its diversity and the miniature dimensions of each model.
+In 2006 six new models of reliquaries have been added to this constantly growing collection. |

-| In October 2005, the Canada’s Telecommunication Hall of Fame has commissioned Trifac to create a Statuette Award inspired by an old model of telephone called “The Daffodil”.
+In October 2005, the Canada's Telecommunication Hall of Fame has commissioned Trifac to create a Statuette Award inspired by an old model of telephone called "“The Daffodil".
 This work of art will be offered each year to a certain number of women and men who have played a key role in the telecommunication industry.
-The first of these statuettes has been awarded posthumously to Mr. Graham Bell. | ![]() |
+The first of these statuettes has been awarded posthumously to Mr. Graham Bell.
+In december 2007, Jean-Eudes Germain stepped down from his administrator's position in order to devote his time entirely to design and conception of his and Trifac's models. |

 |